Do you worry about

 Researchers continue to explore different ways to prevent bleeds

-While non-factor therapies have improved options for people living with hemophilia A, researchers are still investigating in a few key areas, like:
+While non-factor therapies have improved options for people living with hemophilia A, researchers are still investigating a few key areas, like:

 How therapy is administered: Are there ways to make treatments more manageable, like fewer injections or different methods of administration?